bin-cli/bin-cli/README.md

 Options that do something special and don't accept a COMMAND:
-  --completion          Output a tab completion script for the current shell --help, -h            Display this help
+  --completion          Output a tab completion script for the current shell --info                Display information about the current project (root, bin directory and config file location) --help, -h            Display this help
   --version, -v         Display the current version number and exit